 The more popular of the two sections, although not for any of the political reasons you’re thinking.
-It just happens to have the best surf breaks and access to both the waterfalls.
+It just happens to have the best surf breaks and access to both the waterfalls, which are among the best on Vancouver Island.
 The beach itself is a mix of rocky and sandy and there are lots of large downed trees and driftwood to photograph, sit on or comically balance on while someone takes a video that never turns out quite as amusing as you hoped.

 The western section is quieter and rockier and the western trail is somewhat muddier but it does feature a small suspension bridge.
 If you’re thinking that West Sombrio Beach is truly a beach of contrasts, well, you’d be right on the money.

 Sombrio Beach is one of the premier surfing destinations in Canada.
 There are breaks to suit everyone from beginners to experts, and especially those who love wiping out into disgusting, but soft, forests of kelp.
 There are lots of huge rocks, occasionally wild waves and underwater reefs to watch for so it pays to check out the Sombrio Beach Surf Forecast and Surf Report beforehand to research the breaks and tides.

 The water temperature varies from “freezing” to “not terrible”, depending on the season, so don’t forget your full wet suit, hoodies and booties.
 The three main breaks are known as “1st Peak”, “2nd Peak” and “Chickens”.
 That last one sort of comes off a little judgy.